javascript-tutorial/en.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 So the user may read the page, but some graphical components are probably not ready yet.

-There should be "loading" indications in proper places, and not-working buttons should be visually disabled, to clearly show the user what's ready and what's not.
+There should be "loading" indications in the proper places, and not-working buttons should be visually disabled, to clearly show the user what's ready and what's not.
 ```

 In practice, `defer` is used for scripts that need the whole DOM and/or their relative execution order is important.
 And  `async` is used for independent scripts, like counters or ads.
 And their relative execution order does not matter.